stashapp/stash/ui/v2.5/src/docs/en/Manual/Configuration.md

 These instructions are for existing users whose systems will be defaulted to use and calculate MD5 checksums.
 Once completed, MD5 checksums will no longer be calculated when scanning, and oshash will be used for generated file naming.
 Existing calculated MD5 checksums will remain on scenes, but checksums will not be calculated for new scenes.

 1. Scan the library (to populate oshash for all existing scenes).
-2. In Settings -> Configuration page, untick `Calculate MD5` and select `oshash` as file naming hash.
+2. In Settings -> System page, untick `Calculate MD5` and select `oshash` as file naming hash.
 Save the configuration.
 3. In Settings -> Tasks page, click on the `Rename generated files` migration button.

-## Parallel Scan/Generation
+## Parallel scan/generation

 #### Number of parallel task for scan/generation